When it’s time to leave the water, there’s a host of things to see and do on land.

 - Explore the sandbanks that join the islands of Kri and Mansuar.

 - Pick your way carefully among the coral fringed pools of the exposed reef to the east of Sawinggrai village on Gam.

 - Walk the beaches between Waigeo’s Warimpurem Homestay and Saporkren village and refresh yourself at the cool and voluminous freshwater springs that the low tide exposes.

 See the photos in the gallery at the top of this page for a taste of the sights…

 Climb a mountain

 Well, not really a mountain, but a steep, high hill with one of the best views in the world from its summit!
-Mount Pindito lies in the heart of Wayag’s magical green clothed rock islands.
+Mount Pindito lies in the heart of Wayag’s magical green-clothed rock islands.
 A fairytale landscape emerging from tropical seas in the north-west of Raja Ampat, Wayag is the subject of the definitive image of the Raja Ampat islands.
 It’s the picture everyone wants to see.
-Sometimes visiting Wayag can present problems – see this article for why that’s so.
-If Wayag is closed during your stay in Raja Ampat, the karst island seascape of Piaynemo is virtually identical – see it in the gallery above.
-Piaynemo is also less remote and cheaper to visit and, unlike Wayag, has homestay accommodation.
+You have to go a very long way to see it.
+It’s also the single most expensive trip you can make in Raja Ampat.
+The karst island seascape of Piaynemo is virtually identical, although on a far smaller scale – see it in the gallery above.
+Piaynemo is also less remote, much cheaper to visit and, unlike Wayag, has homestay accommodation.
 See Piaynemo Homestay’s page for more info.
 Piaynemo Homestay guide Bastian Dimara can guide you to the summit of Piaynemo’s Mount Pindito equivalent.